Balboa Park (San Diego): Special events

 Balboa Park frequently holds events throughout its museums, venues, and plazas.
 These events include free weekly concerts at the Spreckles Organ Pavilion each Sunday at 2:00 p.m., guest speakers, and annual parades, cultural festivals, and fairs.
 The festival "December Nights" (originally called "Christmas on the Prado") takes place in Balboa Park on the first full weekend in December each year.
 EarthFair, described as one of the largest free annual environmental fairs in the U.S., is held in the park every April.
 The event celebrates Earth Day, and includes a parade, musical performances, children's area, international food, exhibit booths and information on various topics related to the environment.
 In 2010, over 70,000 people attended the fair.
 The two-day San Diego Pride Festival is held in the Marston Point area of Balboa Park each July; the 2011 event was attended by more than 150,000 people.
 In 2016, WikiConference North America was held at the park.
 A cherry blossom festival is also celebrated annually in March in the Japanese Friendship Garden.

 Each summer, free outdoor concerts are performed Monday through Thursday at the Spreckels Organ Pavilion.
 Free organ concerts are held each Sunday at 2:00 p.m., year round.

 Several races and marathons include the park in the courses.
-The Foot Locker Cross Country Championships are held in Balboa Park annually.
-First started in 1979, the race is held in Morley Field.
+The Foot Locker Cross Country Championships were held in Balboa Park annually from 1979 to 2024, taking place in Morley Field.
 Marathons such as the San Diego Rock 'n' Roll Marathon and the America's Finest City Half Marathon, as well as the American Cancer Society "Making Strides Against Breast Cancer" walk, and the Susan G. Komen "Race for the Cure" and other annual events begin or end in Balboa Park.

 FlixBus services the park with a stop on Presidents Way near Pan American Plaza.